Vigeant/teslaBMSBL/README.md

 	- [X] full speed when a console is connected and in all but STANDBY mode, 5s sleep in STANDBY when no console is connected.

 ## particularities
 Due to the 5s deepsleep mode in standby, it is hard to connect the serial console.
-To make it easier, place the bms in run mode and connect.
+To make it easier, either connect within 1 minute of a reset or place the bms in run mode and connect.
 Due to the deepsleep mode, it is impossible to simply reprogram the teensy following the first sleep.
-It is therefore necessary to push the program button or short the P ang G pins on the board.
+To facilitate reprogramming, the board will not sleep for 1 minute following a reset.
 The teensyview cannot be shut down as it is connected straight to the VDD pins.